jmbott/iot-radio-network/README.md

 ## Overview

-Both controllers use interrupts through the lightS and Timer libraries allowing for asynchronous behavior.
+Both controllers use interrupts through the lightOS and Timer libraries allowing for asynchronous behavior.

 **controller**